Follow these steps to find journals that would be a good fit for your manuscript:

+Step 1.
 Browse the articles you are citing in your manuscript.
 If you are citing the same journal more than once, it may be worth investigating.

-Open access journals require authors to pay an upfront fee to make the article publicly available.
-Many authors cover this fee through grant funding or departmental funds.
+Authors cover this fee through grant funding or departmental funds.
 The purpose of the fee is to cover the charges incurred when editing and formatting your paper.

-There are a handful of questionable or predatory journals that will ask authors for a fee, but not provide editing or peer review services.
+No. However, there are a handful of questionable or predatory journals that will ask authors for a fee, but not provide editing or peer review services.
 Even though they will usually follow through with “publishing” your paper on their website, these papers will rarely end up in major databases like PubMed.
 This can damage the author’s reputation and affect their promotion and tenure process.

 Impact factors are used to measure the importance of a journal by calculating the number of times selected articles are cited within the last few years.
 The higher the impact factor, the more highly ranked the journal.
 It is one tool you can use to compare journals in a subject category.
+MD Anderson staff can search Journal Citation Reports to find the latest impact factors.

 Impact factors are useful, but they should not be the only consideration when judging quality.
 Not all journals are tracked in the JCR database and, as a result, do not have impact factors.
 New journals must wait until they have a record of citations before even being considered for inclusion.
 The scientific worth of an individual article has nothing to do with the impact factor of a journal.